hliulab/unifyimmun/README.md

 `python source/step-4-TCR_2.py`

+### Automatically Run All Training Phases
+For the convenience of sequentially running the training phases from Phase 1 to Phase 4, you can use the provided Python script named run_all_phases.py.
+After ensuring that the required environment and dependencies are installed, execute the following code:
+`python source/run_all_phases.py`

+This file will automatically run the training phases from Phase 1 to Phase 4 in order."

 ### Model testing
 After training, the model's performance can be evaluated using the following test scripts.
 >Predict HLA binding specificity using pHLA test set